 While we might think a dog would assume that all humans are alike, the opposite is true.
 Humans look, smell, and act differently from one another, and our dogs take notice.
 So while your dog may be great around those she sees often, she may react fearfully around strangers.
 Some dogs also have trouble with children, men, or otherwise unfamiliar people.
 You'll want to socialize your dog with all kinds of humans, to make sure they know how to keep their cool.

 As with other dogs, try to make their associations with other humans positive.
-When a stranger comes over, give your dog treats as the stranger approaches.
-One good technique is to give your friend some treats, d have them ignore the dog's behavior while tossing treats.
+When a stranger comes over, give your dog treats as the stranger approaches, or you may want to have this person meet your dog outside first, before entering the home.
+One good technique is to give your friend some treats, and have them ignore the dog's behavior while tossing treats.
 That can help start to associate strangers with rewards.

 Rescuing a dog is an amazing experience, but many dogs are already adults when we rescue them.
 In those cases, you have no control and often no knowledge of how your dog was socialized in that early, crucial period.
 You'll probably have to make some observations before you can pinpoint exactly what kind of socialization your dog might need.
 Take note of the dog's body language in different settings.
 A tucked tail, flat ears, excessive lip licking, and shaking are all signs of a nervous or scared dog.

-It may take your dog a little extra time to build confidence.
+It may take your dog a little time to build confidence.
 But if you stick to positive reinforcement and have patience, you'll soon have a socialized, well-adjusted dog who will love you all the more for taking the time to make their world happy and comfortable.